-With dainty, almost balletic hand gestures and the faint trace of an ironic smile on his lips, Kiselev asks with mock concern "what's up" with Barack Obama.
+With dainty, almost balletic hand gestures and the faint trace of an ironic smile on his lips, Kiselyov asks with mock concern "what's up" with Barack Obama.
 The US president's ratings, he says, are on the slide, while Russian President Vladimir Putin's continue to rise.

 Turning to another camera, he goes on to denounce the US for trying to spread revolution with "terrorists" in Syria and "fascists" in Ukraine.
 "They shamelessly spy on everyone, wanting to control the world, but they suffer one defeat after another," he concludes.

-It was a typical Kiselev performance, if not quite a vintage one.
+It was a typical Kiselyov performance, if not quite a vintage one.
 Two weeks earlier, he had mocked what he said were President Obama's waning powers, as symbolised by his greying hair, before boasting that Russia was the only country "genuinely capable of turning the USA into radioactive ash".

 At the beginning of March, he had lambasted Ukraine as a country overrun by "bandits", where democracy was "on its knees".
 He sneered at the weakness of the Ukrainian army and airily dismissed the idea of Western sanctions.
 He also said the fate of Crimea was a "personal matter" for each and every Russian citizen.

-The appointment was controversial, not least because of Mr Kiselev's repeated attacks on homosexuals.
+The appointment was controversial, not least because of Mr Kiselyov's repeated attacks on homosexuals.
 The most notorious of these came on a Rossiya 1 talkshow in 2012, when he said gay people should be banned from donating blood and sperm, and that if they were killed in a car crash "their hearts should be buried in the ground or burnt as unfit for helping to prolong anyone's life".

-According to former Kremlin insider and political analyst Gleb Pavlovskiy, Kiselev and his state media colleagues are generators of "Russophobia".
+According to former Kremlin insider and political analyst Gleb Pavlovskiy, Kiselyov and his state media colleagues are generators of "Russophobia".
 They are a "machine churning out the black myth of Russia as an enemy of Europe and civilisation", Mr Pavlovskiy said.

 The Ukrainian authorities have now ordered all cable operators to suspend broadcasts of Rossiya 1 and three of Russia's other state-controlled channels.
 Russian TV has been widely watched in Russian-speaking parts of Ukraine, and now dominates the airwaves in Crimea.